 You should be tested for coeliac disease if you have any 1 of these symptoms:

-- persistent unexplained gastrointestinal symptoms, such as feeling sick and being sick
+- persistent unexplained gastrointestinal symptoms, such as diarrhoea, stomach ache and bloating

 - faltering growth